ancwrd1/snx-rs/README.md

 ## GUI usage

+* Run the main application in command mode: `sudo snx-rs -m command` or install it as a systemd service
-Run the `snx-rs-gui` application which will display a tray icon with a menu
+* Run the `snx-rs-gui` application which will display a tray icon with a menu

 ## Command line usage